Sizzzzio/Sizi-Mod-Pack/README.md

 A collection of Jokers and other stuff based off ideas tossed around with some friends for Balatro

 # This Mod Currently Includes
-- Adds 50 new Jokers with varying degrees of balance
+- 50 new Jokers with varying degrees of balance
 - 9 new custom Decks to try out

 # Disclaimer: